In order to take payments from constituents with addresses outside the United States and Canada, you will need to do two things:

 Your NeonCRM forms have two fields that can collect data to fulfill the AVS State requirement.

-State is a dropdown menu consisting only of US states and territories and Canadian provinces.
+State/Province is a dropdown menu consisting only of US states and territories and Canadian provinces.
 Constituents outside of the United States and Canada who try to use your forms will not be able to use this field.

-State Free Text (sometimes shown as Province) is a free-entry text field.
+Territory is a free-entry text field.

 - Neon Payment Processing